Chasma: Interior layered deposits and sulfate

-Parts of the floor of Candor Chasma contains layered deposits that have been termed interior layered deposits (ILD's).
+Parts of the floor of Candor Chasma contains layered deposits that have been termed interior layered deposits (ILDs).
 These layers may have formed when the whole area was a giant lake.

 Some places on Mars contain hydrated sulfate deposits.
 Sulfate formation involves the presence of water.
 The European Space Agency's Mars Express found evidence of perhaps epsomite and kieserite.
 Scientists want to visit these areas with robotic rovers.

 Layers

 Images of rocks in the canyon walls almost always show layers.
 Some layers appear tougher than others.
-In the image below of Ganges Chasma Layers, as seen by HiRISE, one can see that the upper, light-toned deposits are eroding much faster than the lower darker layers.
+In the image below of Ganges Chasma layers, as seen by HiRISE, one can see that the upper, light-toned deposits are eroding much faster than the lower darker layers.
 Some cliffs on Mars show a few darker layers standing out and often breaking into large pieces; these are thought to be hard volcanic rock instead of soft ash deposits.
 An example of hard layers is shown below in the picture of layers in the canyon wall in Coprates, as seen by Mars Global Surveyor.
 Because of its closeness to the Tharsis volcanic region, the rock layers may be made of layer after layer of lava flows, probably mixed with deposits of volcanic ash that fell out of the air following big eruptions.
 It is likely the rock strata in the walls preserve a long geological history of Mars.
 Dark layers may be due to dark lava flows.
 The dark volcanic rock basalt is common on Mars.
-However, light-toned deposits may have resulted from rivers, lakes, volcanic ash, or wind blown deposits of sand or dust.
-The Mars Rovers found light-toned rocks to contain sulfates.
+However, light-toned deposits may have resulted from rivers, lakes, volcanic ash, or wind-blown deposits of sand or dust.
+The Mars Rovers found light-toned rocks containing sulfates.
 Probably having been formed in water, sulfate deposits are of great interest to scientists because they may contain traces of ancient life.